 Schools are free to decide how to allocate this funding to best support the raising of attainment for vulnerable pupils.
 In 2017-18, the school received £152700.
 In 2018-19, the school received £139200.

 Our school strategy for spending Pupil Premium is as follows:

 Children eligible for Pupil Premium can face a number of barriers to learning.
 Our breakfast club aims to ensure that children get the school day off to a settled and nutritious start.
 Eligible children can display a range of emotional and behavioural needs, requiring support from learning mentors.
 In certain circumstances, the achievement of children eligible for Pupil Premium can lag behind that of their peers and the support that we put not class aims to address this.
 The impact of this support has been that children eligible for pupil premium have made better progress than their non-PP peers in school in Reading and Mathematics.
 Children eligible for pupil premium did better than the national average in Y1 phonics.
 At the end of KS1, children eligible for PP achieved better than the national average in writing, mathematics and science.
 We measure the impact of pupil premium by looking at our end of key stage results, our tracking system throughout the school and our pastoral care records.

-The school's pupil premium strategy will be reviewed in July 2017.
+The school's pupil premium strategy was reviewed in July 2018.

 Previous data shows that children eligible for PP achieve at least in line with national.
 In 2018, those eligible made better progress than other children nationally in reading, writing and mathematics.
 Eligible children achieved in line with all children nationally in reading and writing and were above in mathematics.

 In 2018-19, Pupil Premium is being spent on: